Category: Her Space

 Emotional detachment begins when she stops feeling seen, heard, or valued in the relationship.

-Her emotional needs aren’t being met, and over time, her heart starts to close off.
+Her emotional needs aren’t being met, and over time, her heart closes off.

 This doesn’t happen overnight.